 TYSABRI can cause serious side effects.
 If you have any of the symptoms listed below, call your doctor right away:

 The most common side effects of TYSABRI are:

 These are not all of the possible side effects of TYSABRI.
 For more information, ask your doctor.
-To report side effects to FDA, please call 1-800-FDA-1088.Please see Full Prescribing Information including Boxed Warning and Patient Medication Guide.
+To report side effects to FDA, please call 1-800-FDA-1088.Please see Full Prescribing Information including Boxed Warning and Medication Guide.
 This information is not intended to replace discussions with your healthcare provider.

 PLEGRIDY® (peginterferon beta-1a) is a prescription medicine used to treat people with relapsing forms of multiple sclerosis (MS).

 Before beginning treatment, you should discuss with your healthcare provider the potential benefits and risks associated with PLEGRIDY.

 PLEGRIDY can cause serious side effects.
 Call your healthcare provider right away if you have any of the symptoms listed below.

 Do not take PLEGRIDY if you are allergic to interferon beta or peginterferon beta-1a, or any of the other ingredients in PLEGRIDY.

 Before taking PLEGRIDY, tell your healthcare provider if you:

 PLEGRIDY can cause additional serious side effects including: